Every lesbian love story is beautiful, but ours is my favourite.

 Not a Fairy Tale Lesbian Love Story After All…

 … Or was it?
 “What do you mean?
 Where are you from?”
+I replied.
 Surely she can’t be that far away.
 “The Isle of Man.”
 Oh.
-Shit.
-This girl lives on the opposite side of the country.
-Not only that, but I’d have to take an hours flight from London to get there.
+Sh*t.
+As it turned out, Natalie lived on the opposite side of the country on a tiny island in the middle of the Irish sea.
+It meant taking a flight from London to get there.
 OK, I thought, that’s OK.
 I barely even know this girl, so it will be easy not to get attached.
 Except it wasn’t.
-There was just something about this girl.
+There was just something about her.
 And she felt the same.
-In any case, the app matched us for some bizarre reason, despite our locations.
+In any case, for some bizarre reason, the app matched us despite our locations.
 Surely this was meant to be?

 After that, we spoke almost every day.
 Long-winded messages about everything from work to family and life in general.
 We both tried to avoid raising the subject of meeting one another as we didn’t want there to be any pressure.
 But there was no doubt it was the elephant in our virtual room.

-It had been around 4 or 5 weeks since we’d first started talking when Natalie announced she’d be coming to the ‘mainland’.
+It had been around 4 or 5 weeks since we’d first started talking when Natalie announced she’d be coming to England.
 She was to be in Liverpool for work and asked if I’d drive up to meet her.
 It would mean a 4-hour drive up from London.
-And a 4-hour drive back should things not work out.
+Not to mention a 4-hour drive back should things not work out.
 However, I didn’t hesitate to say yes.
 Either way, I had to know if the feelings I felt were real.
 Or had I fallen for somebody who I’d concocted in my imagination?

 It just so happened, the weekend we were due to meet coincided with Valentines Day.
 Was it fate that we would meet on the 14th of February?
 Or were we tempting fate?
 So many questions and uncertainties.
 But one thing was for sure.
 I couldn’t wait to finally meet the mysterious girl with lilac hair & piercings in person.